 Registration at VU University medical center HR system

-Being a PhD student it is important to be registered at VU University medical center HR system.
+Being a PhD candidate it is important to be registered at VU University medical center HR system.
 When you have an employee number you are registered.

 This is essential in the context of privacy protection and information security.
 And it gives access to f.i. the Vrije Universiteit Amsterdam University Library.